informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

-# Handlebars
+# Handlebars Templating

 [Handlebars](http://handlebarsjs.com/) is almost similar to Mustache with some additional benefits.
 There are some things that you can't do in Mustache that Handlebars allows us to do easily using `helpers`.

+Once templating is done, the returned string is passed to the Markdown renderer.
+To learn about the markdown syntax please refer to the [Markdown Formatting](markdown-formatting.md) page.

 The syntax of blocks in Mustache changes a lot in Handlebars.
-For instance, something in Mustache that allows to do a null check would be
+For instance, something in Mustache that allows you to do a null check would be:

 ```js
 // Mustache